-These guild rules have been discussed amongst the leadership and have all been agreed upon in order to achieve the goals of the guild which are the following;
+These guild rules have been discussed amongst the leadership and have all been agreed upon.

 Angered is an English speaking guild - whilst we host players from many regions any important discussions during raid will be communicated in English.
 A good understanding of the English language is necessary.